 By taking out an IVA you could help to stabilise your business and focus on ensuring you maintain revenues and profitability.
 So an IVA could be an alternative solution to bankruptcy for your business – however you should contact Creditfix to speak with one of our advisers and see what the best debt solutions are for you and your situation.

-An alternative to an IVA if you are self-employed is bankruptcy, although usually an IVA is a more practical and workable solution.
+Another alternative to an IVA if you are self-employed is bankruptcy, although usually a self-employed IVA is a more practical and workable solution.
 All situations are different and you should talk to a Creditfix advisor for the best solution to help you and your business.

 If you are considering bankruptcy, you need to know that there are significant restrictions.